 Attaching Metal Grilles and Screens to Plastic Frames

-For many years, metal grilles and screens have been attached to plastic housings and frames by the use of additional fasteners.
+For many years, metal grilles and screens have been attached to plastic housings and frames using additional fasteners.
 These fasteners may be screws, clips, rivets, hot-melt glue or adhesive.
-Each of these processes cost money, require inventory and are subject to fluctuating degrees of consistency in quality.
+Each of these processes costs money, requires inventory and can be subject to fluctuating degrees of consistency in quality.

-In recent years, many manufacturers have designed or redesigned their products to incorporate heat staking or swaging process.
+The advent of the heat staking or swaging process has enabled many manufacturers to design (or redesign) their products.
 This can typically be done with minimal expense to new or existing injection molding tools.
 In many cases, the final product, when staked or swaged, becomes much stronger and robust than its predecessor that required hardware for attachment.

-Besides the reduction in product cost by eliminating hardware, there are many advantages, as cited by our customers, for why switching to staking/swaging is such a benefit to many products.
+Besides the reduction in product cost by eliminating hardware, there are many advantages for why switching to staking/swaging is such a benefit to many products.
 Listed below are just a few.

 • Rattles from loose fasteners become non-existent.